 Truck Rental Companies:

 Moving truck rental is not for everyone.
 You have to be comfortable driving a large vehicle without a rearview mirror (using side mirrors instead), and you need to be aware of the added length and width of the vehicle when changing lanes and maneuvering through narrow streets.
 Most truck rental companies do not offer any training on how to drive a large truck, so first-timers may need time to adjust.
-Typically the only requirements for renting a moving truck are that the driver be 25 years or older and have a valid driver’s license.
+Typically the only requirements for renting a moving truck are that the driver be 25 years of age or older and have a valid driver’s license.

 Shipping Container Companies